IJsbarnd/CrabWrapper/README.md

 # Crab color prediction #
 This is a java wrapper around a weka model.
 This project can take the gender and five morphological measurements of a Leptograpsus variegatus and predict the color of this crab.
 It can also take an input file with measurements for multiple crabs.
-It has an 88% accuracy.
+It currently has an 100% accuracy.

 ## Table of content